 - Consenting without Admissions: You can attend the hearing and agree to the Intervention Order but dispute the allegations made by the applicant.
 If you can live with the conditions set in the order, you can accept them without admitting to any accusations.
 The court will then issue an order without determining guilt.

-- You can attend the hearing and propose an undertaking instead of an order.
-An undertaking is written promise to act in a certain way.
-This option is more advantageous because breaking an undertaking will not result in criminal liability, unless you commit an offence.
+- Proposing an Undertaking: You can attend the hearing and propose an undertaking instead of an order.
+An undertaking is a written promise to act in a specific way.
+This option is more advantageous because breaking an undertaking will not result in criminal liability unless you commit an offense.

-- You can attend and request for a contested hearing.
+- Requesting a Contested Hearing: You can attend and request a contested hearing.
 A date will be set for a hearing where you can present evidence and oppose the allegations made by the applicant.
 The court will then decide on whether the order is appropriate based on the evidence submitted by the parties.

-- If you failed to attend the hearing or if you attended but do not agree with the conditions set in the order, you may file an appeal within 30 days from the date of issue of the order.
-The registrar may set the case for rehearing and you will be given a chance to oppose the intervention order.
+- Filing an Appeal: If you failed to attend the hearing or if you attended but do not agree with the conditions set in the order, you may file an appeal within 30 days from the date of issue of the order.
+The registrar may set the case for rehearing, and you will be given a chance to oppose the Intervention Order.

 Intervention Orders are not criminal charges

 It is worth noting that Intervention Orders are not criminal charges, but a breach of an Intervention Order is a criminal offense.
 Intervention Orders can have significant implications for your future, including affecting your employment, future employment, and gun or security licenses.

 To contest an Intervention Order, you need to present evidence that disproves the allegations made by the applicant.
 It is crucial to have a good understanding of the legal process and your legal rights.
 Seeking legal advice from an experienced family law and criminal law practitioner can help you navigate the legal process and understand your options.

 How do I get an Intervention Order on someone?